Credit cards can help you build credit, but there are a few rules you must follow to avoid going into debt.

 2. Keep Balances Low and Pay Credit Cards Off Monthly

-No matter the number of credit cards you have, you ideally want to keep your balances low and pay them off in full every month.
+No matter the number of credit cards you have, you want to keep your balances low and pay them off in full every month.
 Payment history and amounts owed make up a combined 65% of your FICO score.

 3. Go With a Cash Back Credit Card

 Rewards cards that offer rotating 5% cash back categories are often too complicated to keep up with, Clark says.
 But if you decide to go this route, here’s a tip that can help.

 However, if you fly a particular full-fare airline regularly, the lowest-tier annual fee card may be worth considering.